 When customers contact an organization, they place a high value on gaining thorough and easy to understand information.
 An effective exchange between a customer service professional and a client must be clear and concise.
 This is true for voice as well as electronic communications.

 The human factor can have a tremendous communicative benefit as well.
 Not all customers benefit from purely informational interactions.
 Customers are not robots, and many place a high value on feelings.

 That’s why it’s important to listen carefully and be confident that people feel heard.
 A highly skilled customer service professional recognizes and provides a reasonable level of empathy for the client’s frustration.

 Keep in mind that while most problems have a standard resolution, some issues can be outside the box.
 Even if a company representative cannot fully resolve the issue, people are more likely to maintain brand loyalty if they feel like you care.
 In other words, be intuitive and empathetic.

 - Professional communication skills can be developed by recognizing the informational needs in voice and electronic communications.
 Striking a balance between problem resolution and identifying words that denote stress or anxiety in customers matters.

 - Agents must be able to empathize, de-escalate and follow company protocol toward a successful resolution.

-- In terms of the value of consistent positive customer service experiences, a billion-dollar corporation can reportedly increase revenue by more than $800 million over three years.
+- In terms of the value of consistently positive customer service experiences, a billion-dollar corporation can reportedly increase revenue by more than $800 million over three years.